rsksmart/RSKIPs/IPs/RSKIP176.md

  - If **true**, Bridge will check if Locking Cap value is surpassed:
     - If not surpassed:
       - transfers the totalAmount to the Liquidity Bridge Contract
       - saves information related to the derivedPowpegAddress in the contract storage.
-The cell whose address is obtained by the getStorageKeyForfastBridgeFederationInformation(redeemScriptHash) method.
-The **redeemScriptHash** is the Bitcoin hash of the Powpeg Redeem Script associated with the derived Powpeg address.
-The data to be stored is the RLP encoding of UPI and [[Something-something-I-can't-understand]].
+The cell whose address is obtained by the **getStorageKeyForfastBridgeFederationInformation**(redeemScriptHash) method.
+The **redeemScriptHash** is the Bitcoin hash of the Powpeg P2SH Redeem Script associated with the derived Powpeg address (called **fastBridgeRedeemScriptHash**).
+The data to be stored is the RLP encoding of UPI and the Powpeg P2SH Redeem Script hash for the redeem script with the UPI removed (called **powpegRedeemScriptHash**).
+This last redeem script matches the standard generic Powpeg redeem script for any non-fast peg-in.
       - Marks the tuple (btcTxHash, UPI) in Bridge storage to that it cannot be reused.
-To do so the Bridge computes an unique storage address using the function getStorageKeyForDerivationArgumentsHash(btcTxHash, UPI), and stores the byte value 1 in the storage cell at that address.
+To do so the Bridge computes an unique storage address using the function **getStorageKeyForDerivationArgumentsHash**(btcTxHash, UPI), and stores the byte value 1 in the storage cell at that address.
 This enables the preventing the same transaction to be processed twice for the same UPI.
 This storage cell is never erased.
       - marks tx as processed.
       - stores all the UTXOs from tx that pay to the derived Powpeg address.
 The UTXOs are stored exactly as it is already done for regular peg-in UTXOs.